-Through the existence of the first integrals of (\ref{eq:1}) at the regular point $\mathbf{x}^0$, we can define the Liouvillian integrability of (\ref{eq:1}) at $\mathbf{x}^0$ as following.
+From the existence of the first integrals of \eqref{eq:1} at the regular point $\mathbf{x}^0$, we can define the Liouvillian integrability of \eqref{eq:1} at $\mathbf{x}^0$ as follows.

-\begin{definition} Let $K$ be the differential field of rational functions of two variables with derivatives $\delta_1$ and $\delta_2$, we say $M$ to be a \textit{Liouvillian extension} of $K$, if there exists $r \geq 0$ and subfields $K_i(i = 0,1,\cdots, r)$, such that:
+\begin{defn} Let $K$ be the differential field of rational functions of two variables with derivatives $\delta_1$ and $\delta_2$, we say $M$ to be a \textit{Liouvillian extension} of $K$ if there exist $r \geq 0$ and subfields $K_i(i = 0,1,\cdots, r)$ such that: